Athletics at the 1976 Summer Olympics – Men's 200 metres

 The men's 200 metres was an event at the 1976 Summer Olympics in Montreal.
 The competition was held on 25 July 1976 and 26 July 1976.
 There were 45 competitors from 33 nations.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
+The event was won by 0.06 seconds by Don Quarrie of Jamaica.

 Summary

 Starting in lane 2, co-world record holder Don Quarrie of Jamaica was out to the lead from the gun.
 Only American Millard Hampton was in near contact.
 Through the turn, Hasely Crawford of Trinidad and Tobago pulled up and eventually limped home almost a minute behind the field.
 Coming off the turn another American, Dwayne Evans on the outside in lane 7, and future world record holder Italian Pietro Mennea across the track in lane 1, were battling for bronze with Bogdan Grzejszczak of Poland the next pursuer.
 Quarrie won the gold medal, with Hampton finishing close second.
 Meanwhile, Evans had the stronger finish to hold off Mennea.
 The fastest finish of all was by Rui da Silva, who came off the turn in dead last but made up several metres to take fifth.

 Quarrie's gold was Jamaica's first medal in the men's 200 metres.
 The United States extended its podium streak in the event to 10 Games.